nomasprime/prezto/modules/git/README.md

   - `gld` displays the diff log.
   - `glo` displays the one line log.
   - `glg` displays the graph log.
-  - `glb` displays the brief commit log.
+  - `glb` displays the brief log.
   - `glc` displays the commit count for each contributor in descending order.
   - `glS` displays the log and checks the validity of signed commits.
+  - `glr` displays the reflog.
+  - `glrs` displays the stats reflog.
+  - `glrd` displays the diff reflog.
+  - `glro` displays the one line reflog.
+  - `glrb` displays the brief reflog.
+  - `glrS` displays the reflog and checks the validity of signed commits.

 ### Merge